Louiza Patikas

-Louiza Patikas (born 1977) is a British actress, known for her roles as Helen Titchener in the BBC Radio 4 soap opera The Archers, Moira Pollock on the ITV soap opera Coronation Street and Joy in the Hazelight multiplayer game It Takes Two.
+Louiza Patikas (born 1976 or 1977) is a British actress.
+She is known for her roles as Helen Archer in the BBC Radio 4 soap opera The Archers and Moira Pollock on the ITV1 soap opera Coronation Street.

 Career

-Patikas has played Helen on The Archers since 2000.
+Patikas has voiced Helen Archer on The Archers since 2000.
 Helen was the central role in a high-profile storyline about domestic abuse and coercive control.
 Patikas discussed the storyline on BBC Radio 4's Woman's Hour in March 2016.
 In December 2016, Patikas selected and presented her round-up of the year's radio highlights for BBC Radio 4's Pick of the Year.

 In June 2017, it was announced Patikas would be joining the cast of the long-running ITV soap opera Coronation Street as medical-centre practice manager Moira Pollock.
 She left the show in November 2017.
 In February 2018, Patikas reprised her role as Moira.
-In 2021, she voiced Joy in the multiplayer game "It Takes Two".
+Her character last appeared in 2020.